WestDRI/wgpages/content/ray.md

 Ray Data is a parallel data processing library for ML workflows.
 As you will see in this section, Ray Data can be easily used for non-ML workflows.
-To process large datasets, Ray Data uses **streaming/lazy execution**, i.e. processing does not happen until you try to access ("consume" in Ray's language) the result.
+To process large datasets, Ray Data uses **streaming/lazy execution**, i.e. processing does not happen until you try to access (*consume* in Ray's language) the result.

 <!-- https://www.anyscale.com/blog/streaming-distributed-execution-across-cpus-and-gpus -->

 The core object in Ray Data is a **dataset** which is a distributed data collection.
 Ray datasets can store general multidimensional array data that are too large to fit into a single machine's memory.
+Instead, they will be (1) distributed in memory across a number of Ray tasks and (2) saved to disk once they are no longer in use.

 Ray's dataset operates over a sequence of Ray object references to blocks.
 Each block contains a disjoint subset of rows, and Ray Data loads and transforms these blocks in parallel.
 Each row in Ray's datasets is a